What do you get when you mix annoying online ads with dangerous malware?

 Sounds like a great way to go, except for one point.
 There are still many websites that use Flash or Java and won't function without them.

 The problem of Flash is due to go away soon.
 Current versions of Firefox no longer support it.
-Google Chrome is due to stop supporting it around the end of 2020, and other products are following suit.
+Google Chrome stopped supporting it at the end of 2020, and other products are following suit.
 This is a perfect example of why you should update to the latest versions of the software you use.
 Upgrade to the latest Firefox, for example, and your Flash concerns are over.

 And Java?
 Java isn't going away any time soon as far as we can tell.
 But if you activated the click-to-play option on your browser as we recommend, that should prevent Java from running unless you specifically launch it yourself.